 Worktop varnishes are very easy to apply: 2 or 3 waterproofing coats with a brush or roller are enough to waterproof your wooden worktop.

 The maintenance of a wooden worktop is very simple because thanks to your varnish the wood will not absorb stains.
 So no special maintenance is required for several years.
 You can use a damp sponge daily.
 For more efficiency we advise you to use a black soap such as Liquid Black Soap SN800 with lukewarm water.
-It will allow you to clean your wooden worktop while respecting the applied finishing product.
+It will allow you to clean your wooden worktop and not damage the applied finishing product.